 Norma’s health wasn’t great, but she could mostly get around OK.
 Fred, on the other hand, was in bad shape.
 He could barely do the basics like eating and going to the bathroom on his own.

-You see, the HELOC was now past the draw period, which usually lasts for the first ten years of the loan term.
-Fred and Norma were no longer allowed to draw on the available credit or make a low interest-only payment.
-Their lender had “recasted” the payment to force a complete payback of the balance over the remaining 15 years of the loan term.
+You see, Fred and Norma’s HELOC was now past the draw period, which usually lasts for the first ten years.
+They were no longer allowed to draw on the available credit or make a low interest-only payment anymore.
+When the draw period ends, the lender “recasts” the payment to force a complete pay back of the balance over the remaining loan term.
 Their monthly payment was now triple what it used to be.

 Norma and Fred were already on a tight budget.
-Their income hadn’t kept up with a rising cost of living, so they were already in a financial bind before the HELOC payment went up.
+Their income wasn’t keeping up with the rising cost of living, so their finances were already tight before the home equity loan payment increased.
 There was no way they could afford the higher payment.
-Tragically, Norma and Fred were now facing the very real possibility of losing the home they had lived in and loved for decades.
+Tragically, Norma and Fred were now facing the very real possibility of losing their home.

 Chatting with Norma that day, I discovered what it’s like to be in your late eighties, in poor health, dead broke, and facing foreclosure.

 If you’re young and healthy, you have the time and energy to recover from financial setbacks.
 But what was somebody in Norma’s situation going to do?
 She couldn’t get a job or start a business to make more money.
 She also couldn’t refinance to consolidate her mortgages because she had limited income and her credit was shot.
 Her family wasn’t coming to the rescue either; they lived far away and had limited financial resources themselves.

 What options does somebody in Norma’s situation have?
 Unfortunately, not many.